Tw1ddle/MarkovNameGenerator/README.md

 Prior: 0.01
 Max Processing Time: 500ms
 Length: 8-11
-Starts with: "b"
+Starts with: b
-Ends with: ""
+Ends with:
-Include: "ham"
+Include: ham
-Exclude: ""
+Exclude:
 Similarity To: "birmingham"
 ```

-This results in the top 10 results and ~80 others:
+A list of up to 100 results will be returned.
+Here are the top 10 from my attempt:
 ```
 Barkingham
 Basingham